-- For each major, contact your academic advisor to complete the Application for Graduation. - Ensure that your information is correct (name, address, degree, etc.).
+- 1. For each major, contact your academic advisor to confirm program status and completion.
+Request that your advisor submit a graduation application on your behlaf or submit yourself in Self Service. - Ensure that your information is correct (name, address, degree, etc.).
 If your advisor submits an online application, you will receive an email verification.
-Email any changes needed to registrar@southwesterncc.edu.
-If your advisor completes a paper application, ask for a copy for your records. - 3.
-Place order for your cap and gown online and pay all debts owed to the college at the Business office.
-Contact the Bookstore with any questions regarding your cap and gown. - All applicants must have completed all requirements by the end of the spring or fall semester if they plan to participant in commencement ceremonies.
+Email any changes needed to registrar@SouthwesternCC.edu. - 3.
+Place order for your cap and gown with the Bookstore and pay all debts owed to the college at the Business office.
+Contact the Bookstore with any questions regarding your cap and gown. - 4.
+All applicants must have completed all requirements by the end of the spring or fall semester if they plan to participant in commencement ceremonies.
 Refer to college calendar for due dates.